AnswerDotAI/basedpl/README.md

     assert r['value']['data'] == [55]
 ```

 Call `w.interrupt()` from another thread to interrupt its current evaluation.
-Ctrl-C while waiting sends the same request.
-Cooperative cancellation returns `INTERRUPT` or `TIMEOUT` and leaves the session usable.
-Completed assignments and captured output survive; cancellation is not a transaction.
+Cooperative cancellation returns `INTERRUPT` or `TIMEOUT`, retains captured output and leaves the session usable.
+Completed assignments survive; cancellation is not a transaction.
 APL error guards cannot catch cancellation.
+Ctrl-C sends the interrupt request, consumes its response within the grace period, then raises `KeyboardInterrupt`.
+The worker runs in a separate process session so the terminal does not kill it directly.

 Evaluation checks cancellation in the binder, function calls and potentially long primitive loops.
 Individual native-library or big-integer operations are not preemptible.
 If a deadline exceeds its grace period (default 1 second), the client kills the worker and raises `TimeoutError`; that session is lost.
+Ctrl-C also kills the worker if its grace period expires.
 The client never retries an evaluation automatically. `w.diagnostics` retains recent process stderr.

 The underlying `--worker` protocol uses JSON objects, one per line.
 Send `{"id":1,"code":"+/⍳10","timeout_ms":2000}` and receive `{"id":1,"result":...}`.
 Send `{"interrupt":1}` to cancel that request; interrupt messages have no reply.
 Use one outstanding evaluation per client.
 Stdout contains responses only.
-Invalid control messages terminate the worker.
+Malformed JSON or invalid IDs/timeouts terminate the worker.
 The simpler `--json` mode remains unchanged.

 In-process Python sessions accept `s.eval(code, timeout=seconds)` but remain thread-affine.
 Rust callers use `Session::eval_with(code, EvalOptions { interrupt, timeout })`; clone its `InterruptHandle` to cancel from another thread.
 No Jupyter or MCP dependency enters the interpreter.